ZainIftikhar7vals/GotoRubyGem/README.md

 3. It will display a list of all installed gems.
 4. Select a gem from the list, and the plugin will open its source code in a new window.

+## limitations
+* Experimental support for Sublime Text for Linux/Mac with RVM.

 Enjoy exploring gem code easily with Goto Ruby Gem!